 Dedicated memcache billing is charged in 15 minute increments.
 When charging in local currency, Google will convert the prices listed into applicable local currency pursuant to the conversion rates published by leading financial institutions.

-If your app needs more than 100GB of cache, contact email@example.com.
+If your app needs more memcache capacity, contact firstname.lastname@example.org.